Helping nonprofits and philanthropists make a difference

-Jill is especially focused on helping nonprofits advance their missions through the integration of strategic planning, development, and communications.
+Jill is especially focused on helping nonprofits and philanthropists advance their missions through the integration of strategic planning, development, and communications.
 She has extensive experience coaching executives on how to initiate and implement ideas, integrate budget and performance goals, raise sustainable funding, and prepare and support staff in addressing current and future challenges.

 Jill previously worked remotely for 10 years at Red Cloud Indian School on the Pine Ridge Indian Reservation in South Dakota, a unique Jesuit/Lakota nonprofit with three schools, a museum, and an extensive parish system.
 She developed and managed the organization's first strategic plan, a five-year initiative with 36 activities that required significant collaboration with 170 staff and volunteers; coached senior staff in financial management, and built and led the budget formulation and monitoring process; co-led a $32 million fundraising campaign including $20 million in capital projects and $12 million in operational support and endowment; and advised the Board of Directors on fundraising and financial matters.